Azure/azure-quickstart-templates/jboss-eap-standalone-openshift/README.md

 <img src="images/dukes_pod.png"/>

 To access the webapp go to Applications and select Routes.
-Routes is the way Openshift Container Platform exposes services at a host name, you shoud see the url for dukes.
-Click on it and goto the context dukes.
+Routes is the way Openshift Container Platform exposes services at a host name, you shoud see the url for the route.
+To access the web application dukes, append "dukes" to the <ROUTE> as follows: <ROUTE URL>/dukes.

 <img src="images/dukes_route.png"/>